duesnate/nn-inference-fpga/project_report.rst

 Folded Convolution
 ------------------

 It quickly becomes apparent that a fully-unrolled convolution block is not a sustainable method of implementing large CNN models.
 This is due to high resource usage and difficulty with timing closure.
-In order to allieviate resource utilization, folding of MACC operations over multiple clocks allows logic to be reused iterratively over time.
+In order to alleviate resource utilization, folding of MACC operations over multiple clocks allows logic to be reused iteratively over time.
 Unfortunately, VHDL does not provide a straightforward method for extending iterative loops over multiple clock cycles.
 Thus an iterator module was developed which can be instantiated for any scenario that requires iterating through multi-dimensional "GridType" arrays over multiple clock cycles.

 **HDL: grid_iterator.vhd**